tinymce/tinymce-docs/integrations/django.md

 TINYMCE_COMPRESSOR = False
 ```

-## Using a manually downloaded instance TinyMCE with django-tinymce
+## Using self-hosted TinyMCE with django-tinymce

 If you'd rather download and install the script manually: